wendahere/JAWS/README.md

 _placeholder text_

 ## Week 5 (11/11/19 - 17/11/19):
+There was not as much content gone through but our lecturer dabbled on the power source and whihc power source to choose.
 -Fan In (Number of inputs a logic gate can handle) & Fan Out (Number of gate inputs that the output of a logic gate drives)

 -Two Options for ESP32 Devices: